Automattic/Edit-Flow/readme.txt

 == Changelog ==

 = 0.7.2 (??? ??, ????) =
 * Support for trashing posts from the calendar.
-Thanks danyork for the idea and a bit of code
+Thanks [Dan York](https://github.com/danyork) for the idea and a bit of code

 = 0.7.1 (Apr.
 11, 2012) =
 * Show the year on the calendar and story budget if it's not the current year